hatchbed/just_annotate/README.md

 ## File Format

-Data is stored in a simpled JSON structure containing the annotation classes and file annotations as ranges in seconds.
+Data is stored in a simple JSON structure containing the annotation classes and file annotations as ranges in seconds.
 The names of each file are stored, but for disambiguation, the SHA-256 hash of each file are also stored.

 ### Example